All Episodes

 Then the story starts evolving.

-You know, I didn't see him give the cup, but I saw a red solo cup in his hand, and well, he wasn't standing in line, but he was in the hall, and like all of a sudden, but I believe, I believe.
+You know, I didn't see him give the cup, but I saw a red solo cup in his hand.

 Now we have the case.

-You know, the party that claims to be the great champion of women and democratic strategists spending the weekend dealing with all these photos and videos of creepy crazy Uncle Joe groping and nuzzling and kind of stunning a lot of victims.
+You know, the party that claims to be the great champion of women and Democratic strategists spending the weekend dealing with all these photos and videos of creepy, crazy Uncle Joe groping and nuzzling and kind of stunning a lot of victims.

 I don't get the kissing on the lips thing either.

-He said, What are you doing?
+He said, what are you doing?

-Anyway, so um Vanessa Tyson, who's one of the two women who have made serious and seemingly credible allegations, and as much as they told people at the time, and those people have corroborated that story, and she said that um the lieutenant governor, but of course he's a Democrat in Virginia, that's why you haven't heard much about this.
+And as much as they told people at the time, and those people have corroborated that story, and she said that the lieutenant governor, but of course he's a Democrat in Virginia.

-Um he suggested he needed to go to pick up paperwork from a room at a different hotel.
+He suggested he needed to go to pick up paperwork from a room at a different hotel.

-He crosses the room and you know, kind of goes through the luggage, finds some paperwork, which was what I assume we were there for, and then he crosses back around the bed, comes over to me, and I'm at the door and he starts kissing me.
+He crosses the room and, you know, kind of goes through the luggage, finds some paperwork, which was what I assumed we were there for.

 You know, and he kind of, you know, gently takes my hands, guides me towards the bed, and we're still kissing, right?